 DSWA produces an eNews every couple of months, to provide an update on what is happening with the NDIS in WA and on NDIS-related work DSWA is doing.
 This eNews is separate from the DSWA general monthly eNews.
 Contact DSWA on 9368 4002 or email@example.com if you’d like to go on the eNews email list.

-(As with all online content, please be aware that information may not be correct, so please do check before making any decisions or taking any action based on the information.)
+(As with all online content, please be aware that information shared by group members may be based on their experience, belief or opinion, and may not be correct, so please do check before making any decisions or taking any action based on the information.)